junjiel473/CSCI-272-Fall25/Week-4/README.md

-This folder contains practice codes and Assignment 4 for Week 4.
+This folder contains practice codes for Week 4.